Your avoidant wife isn’t a bitch.

 Yet, whatever Eve provided was within Adam.
 It was just not conspicuous.
 It was not neged until it was brought out and presented back to him.

 The concept that Adam felt completed and whole is inescapable.
 As imagers of The Creator, both the masculine AND the feminine are necessary.
 Neither is a complete portrait of the divine in themselves.
-It is the union of the two where the fullness of the divine is found.
+The union of the two is where the divine’s fullness is found.

 Let that sink in.